ingbrzy/MA-XML-9.0-TURKISH/README.md

 ## Reporting issues

-Use the [Github Issue tracker](https://github.com/ingbrzy/MA-XML-9.0-TURKISH/issues) to report a bug or the following [forum thread](http://xiaomi.eu/community/) and [Turkish Forum] (http://forum.miuiturkiye.net/).
+Use the [Github Issue tracker](https://github.com/ingbrzy/MA-XML-9.0-TURKISH/issues) to report a bug or the following [forum thread](http://xiaomi.eu/community/)

 ## Current improvements